-- Each pipe shall be a standard lay length of 4.2 meters (14 feet). - All PVC pipe shall be a Bell and Spigot slip-on joint with rubber rings to ASTM D3034 and CSA B182.2 and must withstand a minimum hydrostatic pressure of 50 psi (345 kPa) without leakage. - Information related with type, class and manufacturer of the PVC pipe shall be recorded in the "As Constructed" drawings.
+- Each pipe shall be a standard lay length of 4.2 m (14 ft). - All PVC pipe shall be a Bell and Spigot slip-on joint with rubber rings to ASTM D3034 and CSA B182.2 and must withstand a minimum hydrostatic pressure of 345 kPa (50 psi) without leakage. - Information related with type, class and manufacturer of the PVC pipe shall be recorded in the "As Constructed" drawings.

-D.4.2 REINFORCED CONCRETE PIPE
+D.4.1.2 REINFORCED CONCRETE PIPE